Japanese occupation of Malaya: Penang submarine base

 By March 1944 the base was running short of supplies, was under a growing threat from Allied anti-submarine patrols.
 It lacked air support and reconnaissance.
 The Japanese had pulled their submarines out of Penang before the end on 1944 because the base had fallen within Allied bombing range.
 The Germans remained until December 1944 before withdrawing to Singapore.

 When Germany surrendered the surviving submarines were taken by the Japanese and the German sailors moved to Batu Pahat.
 When the British returned in 1945 the sailors were imprisoned at Changi, with the last, Fregattenkapitän Wilhelm Dommes, being repatriated to Germany in 1947.

 Civil service

 Overall control and administration was the responsibility of the 25th Army.
 The transfer of the northern Malay states to Thailand moved them to Thai control.
 With the transfer of Malaya from the 25th to the 29th Army, Johore was placed under control of the Southern Army based at Singapore.

 Japanese and Taiwanese civilians headed the Malayan civil service and police during the occupation.
-The structure remained similar to that of Malaya's pre-war civil service with many for Civil Servants being reappointed.
+The structure remained similar to that of Malaya's pre-war civil service with many former Civil Servants being reappointed.
 Many of the laws and regulations of the British administration continued in use.
 The Sultans were initially allowed to continue as nominal rulers, with the intent that they would eventually be completely removed from power.